EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    1. AES-CCM-64-64-128, ECDH-SS + HKDF-256, P-256, and ES256
 ~~~~~~~~~~~

 Two additional numbers are registered for application defined cipher suites.
+Application defined cipher suites MUST only use algorithms specified for COSE, are not interoperable with other deployments and can therefore only be used in local networks.

 ~~~~~~~~~~~
    -24.
 First application defined cipher suite.